A worksheet with a description has a red triangle in the cell that is above the row numbers.

 To rename a worksheet, do one of the following:

 When you click in a cell, the cell becomes active.
-You can also use the Editor menu or your keyboard to move the cursor and make other cells active.
+You can also use the right-click menu or your keyboard to move the cursor and make other cells active.

 The following table describes how to move to locations in the active worksheet.

 |A specific cell||Right-click in the worksheet and choose .|

 |One cell to the right, left, up or down||Press an arrow key.|